It’s a sad world when even catching your own fish in a lake a few miles from home doesn’t mean you have safe, nourishing food on your dinner plate.

 Then I found out that farmed tilapia, the only kind I’ve ever found in a store, is incredibly high in omega 6s, the opposite of omega 3s.
 I don’t remember his reaction to the fact that all that fish eating was in vain.
 I’m probably blocking it out.

-- Research from Wake Forest University shows that farmed tilapia, catfish higher in omega-6 fatty acids than lean ground beef, doughnuts.
+- Research from Wake Forest University shows that farmed tilapia, catfish higher in omega-6 fatty acids than lean ground beef, or doughnuts.
 This “could be a potentially dangerous food source for some patients with heart disease, arthritis, asthma and other allergic and auto-immune diseases that are particularly vulnerable to an “exaggerated inflammatory response.”
 Right.
 Like my husband with Crohn’s.
 Unbelievable.

 - U.S. Farmed tilapia is “best choice” for the environment, says Monterey Bay Aquarium Seafood Watch.
 However, only 10% of tilapia sold in the U.S. is farmed here.
 Read The Nourishing Gourmet’s thorough post on why tilapia is still not a good choice.